Camping near Avila Beach

 Broken Branch Creek

-Broken Branch Creek is a new family farm in Paso Robles, CA. Our land is abundant with with blue oaks, local wildlife, and plenty of walking trails running through it.
-There is a creek bed, usually dry most of the year, that provides excellent rock hunting and a shady hike with overhanging oaks.
+Broken Branch Creek is a new family farm in Paso Robles, CA. Our land is abundant with with blue oaks and local wildlife.
+There is a creek bed, usually dry most of the year, that provides excellent rock hunting and shady areas with overhanging oaks.
+We have grazing cattle fenced off from the camping areas and farm so you may see or hear them during your stay.
 The entrance to the camping area is a very wide oil pipe fenced driveway off Branch Road, designed to accommodate farm equipment and cattle trailers.
 Sometimes map apps say you've arrived at one of the separate residential driveways on the property.
 Please keep looking for the commercial sized entrance.
 We are a 15 minute drive to the restaurants and shopping in downtown Paso Robles, 8 minutes to the Vina Robles Amphitheater, 6 minutes to the Hunter Ranch Golf Course, and 5 min to the Sensorio Art Exhibit.
 We're just off the Union Road Wine Trail among the Back Roads Wineries of Paso Robles.

 Pets